kzyapkov/archlinuxarm-olinuxino/README.md

   $ tar -C /mnt/mmc -xzf olinuxino-alarm-2012.07-rootfs.tar.gz
   $ umount /dev/mmcblk0p2
   ```
 * Put the sdcard into the olinuxino and power on!
+The default `root` password
+  is `root`.

 This Repository
 ---